steveaf7/Python-Projects/README.md

-# Basic Python-Projects
+# Python-Projects
-For projects created during The Tech Academy's Python course, these are basic projects written in Python.
+These are projects written in Python.
 They use various modules such as tkinter or sqlite3

 ## Projects